AnnyNaWeb/anny.github.io/_posts/2024-11-15-chair-ergonomic.markdown

 After a lot of research, and having doubts between the Thunder X3 and the DT3 Nero and my criteria for choosing the chair:

-- Does it have lumbar support?
+- Does it have lower back support?

 - Can it support more than 140 kg?